K4liber/subinterpreters/README.md

 #### Bulding python objects using data from files

 Once I was struggling with a speed of loading the input data for some computation program.
-Loading was taking several seconds because of loading multipl files with a table format data (excel/csv), laying on the storage.
+Loading was taking several seconds because of sequantial loading of multiple files with a table format data (excel/csv), laying on the storage.
+Using `multi-threading` it gave a solid speed-up.
+Unfortunetly, due to GIL existence and some CPU oprations involved, I was utilizing only a single core.

-I tried to use multi-threading and load each file in a seperate thread.
-It gave a solid speed-up of the loading.
-Unfortunetly, due to GIL existence, all CPU operations were been able to execute on a single core at a given time.

-#### Multi-processing as a way to do it

-Since there are some CPU operations involved (loading data into memory as `pdtable` objects) I have tried to use multi-processing instead.
+I have tried to use `multi-processing` instead.
 The performance, when it comes to speed, was pretty the same as using multi-threading.
 The main process needs to spawn itself multiple times and it takes some time.
 I have experienced a long spawning time while debugging in VSCode, on the regular run it is not that slow.

 #### We should not need multiple processes.

 But why do we even need to create a seperate process for such a pure function execution?
-We do not care about synchronization of any data here and we do not need to ensure thread-safe sharing of any explicity defined state.
-We just want to run a function with a specific input and get the results back to the main thread (the one that starts and runs a `Python` interpreter).
+We do not care about any explicity defined data/state synchronization.
 Shouldn't it be allowed to run on mutli-cores?
-I emphasize again, we do not care about any data/state synchronization.
 As I mentioned [here](#shared_state), it is not possible, due to a shared state implicite created by `Python` intepreter.

 #### Here it comes ...
 A Per-Interpreter GIL.

-After some time, I was reading about new features of `python` version `3.12` and I came across `PEP 684 – A Per-Interpreter GIL`[5].
+While I was reading about new features of `python` version `3.12` and I came across `PEP 684 – A Per-Interpreter GIL`[5].
 Somebody creates an implementation of the real multi-core behaviour in `Python`!
 First version of `Python` was released in 1991.
-Multiple cores processors started to be used on daily basis a bit later (The first commercial multicore processor architecture was Power 4 processor developed by IBM in 2001 [TODO source]).
-It seems like there is a lot of work to be done since the whole architecture of python is not really supportive to the idea.
-The work already started and is ongoing for a few years with multiple PEP's with parts supporting the final implementation.
+Multiple cores processors started to be used on daily basis a bit later (The first commercial multicore processor architecture was POWER4 processor developed by IBM in 2001[[11]](#b11)).
+The work on a `Per-interpreter GIL` is ongoing for a few years with multiple PEP's supporting the final implementation.
+Curretly (`python 3.12`) we can use `Python/C API` to play around with the new multi-core approach.

 #### What other programming languages can offer on the multi-core approach?